Connecting homes with matter

 Its goal is to simplify everything about the smart home, from purchase to set up to everyday use.

-how does matter transform a smart home?
+How does matter transform a smart home?

 Matter’s value lies in its ability to securely interoperate with any smart home device.
 The transition to a smart home device using the Matter protocol is safe, reliable, and seamless.
 Its main goal is to increase connections between more objects, simplifying development for manufacturers and increasing compatibility for consumers.